Pella

 During this time it was linked to the sea by a canal.
 The city was sacked by the Romans in 146 BC, and destroyed by earthquake at the end of the first decade of 1st century BC c95-90

-Room I: In the first room are models of two of the houses on the site (late 3rd - early 2nd century BC).
-There were two distinct types of houses in Pella; the House of Dionysos, is an example of the type with an interior porch (peristyle), and the second, the house of the Abduction of Helen, has a courtyard, the focus of family life.
+They come from two of the houses on the site (late 3rd - early 2nd century BC).
+There were two distinct types of houses in Pella; the House of Dionysos, (named after the mosaic found there) is an example of the type with an interior porch (peristyle), and the second, the house of the Abduction of Helen, has a courtyard, the focus of family life.
 The rooms in daily use and those used for receiving guests were on the northern side, which usually had an upper floor.

-On the right hand wall is a reconstruction of the way the houses would have been decorated and some rare remains of a decorated wall, known as Pompeian style.
 The walls were built of stone up to a height of about 1 metre and then of brick.
-The inside was always plastered.
+The inside was always plastered in the First Pompeian style.

-Room III (ahead): Here are some truly gob smacking mosaics made of tiny uncut natural sea pebbles, outlined with lead or clay, with semi precious stones, now missing, for the eyes.
-These are floors from the houses over the road, dating 325-300 BC, most of them in excellent condition.
-The magnificent lion hunt, on your left, is from the central part of the andron (banqueting room) in the House of Dionysos, and is thought to represent the scene when Alexander was rescued from a lion during a hunt at Granikos.
-The two young hunters, naked apart from flowing capes, stand either side of the lion with their weapons raised poised to stab the lion; one has taken the sword from its scabbard, the other, who wears a hat, has a spear in one hand, his sword still in its scabbard in the other.
+The floors were decorated with mosaics made of tiny uncut natural sea pebbles, outlined with lead or clay, with semi precious stones, now missing, for the eyes.
+The mosaics on display here are floors from the houses over the road, dating 325-300 BC, most of them in excellent condition.
+The magnificent lion hunt is from the central part of the andron (banqueting room) in the House of Dionysos, and is thought to represent the scene when Alexander was rescued from a lion during a hunt at Granikos.
+The two young hunters, naked apart from flowing capes, stand either side of the lion with their weapons raised poised to stab the lion; one has taken his sword from its scabbard, the other, who wears a petasos (a Macedonian style hat), has a spear in one hand, his sword, still in its scabbard, in the other.
 (The wonderful lion looks somewhat bemused, poor thing!).
 The outlines of the figures are shown in fired clay.

-The rather damaged mosaic of a griffin devouring a deer is from the entrance to the andron of Dionysos' house.
+The rather damaged mosaic of a griffin devouring a deer is also from the entrance to an andron of Dionysos' house.
+The griffin with huge wings and long curling tail has grasped the stag with its claws and is digging its teeth into his back - drops of blood fall from the wound.

-Next to this is another superb floor showing Dionysos, holding a thyrsos with a red and white ribbon and sitting naked on a beautiful prancing panther, (a bit of a poseur?).
+Another superb mosaic shows Dionysos, holding a thyrsos with a swirling red and white ribbon and sitting naked on a beautiful prancing panther, (a bit of a poseur?).
 Strips of clay are used for Dionysos' curly hair and green and red tesserae for his wreath and the ribbon.

 The late Hellenistic period marble head of Alexander has the characteristic upwards tilt, said to be caused by 'ocular torticollis'.